Information Capacity: Evaluating the Efficiency of Large Language Models via Text Compression: Abstract

 \section{Abstract}

 { Recent years have witnessed the rapid advancements of large language models (LLMs) and their expanding applications, leading to soaring demands for computational resources.
-The widespread adoption of test-time scaling further aggravates the tension between model capability and resource consumption, highlighting the importance of inference efficiency.
-However, a unified metric that accurately reflects an LLM's efficiency across different model sizes and architectures remains absent.
+The widespread adoption of test-time scaling further intensifies the tension between model capability and resource consumption.
+However, a rigorous metric that accurately reflects an LLM's inference efficiency across diverse tokenizers, parameter counts, and model architectures remains absent.
 Motivated by the correlation between compression and intelligence, we introduce \textbf{information capacity}, a measure of model efficiency based on text compression performance relative to computational complexity.
-Larger models can predict the next token more accurately, achieving greater compression gains but at higher computational costs.
-Empirical evaluations on mainstream open-source models show that models of varying sizes within a series exhibit consistent information capacity.
-This metric enables a fair efficiency comparison across model series and accurate performance prediction within a model series.
-A distinctive feature of information capacity is that it incorporates tokenizer efficiency, which affects both input and output token counts but is often neglected in LLM evaluations.
-We assess the information capacity of 49 models on 5 heterogeneous datasets and observe consistent results on the influences of tokenizer efficiency, pretraining data, and the mixture-of-experts architecture. }
+A distinctive feature of information capacity is its incorporation of tokenizer efficiency, which affects inference costs but is often neglected in LLM evaluations.
+We assess the information capacity of 56 open-source models and observe a consistent information capacity among different-sized models within a series.
+Experiments on five heterogeneous datasets reveal strong linguistic biases in mainstream LLMs.
+Empirical results verify the accuracy of performance prediction across model sizes based on information capacity and show the correlation between information capacity and benchmark scores.
+This metric can be used to quantify improvements in inference efficiency and provide insights into better scaling performance for future LLM development. }